 As he settled back down the voices of several young men nearby distracted him.
 Concerned with who they were and why they were there at such an early hour Cory decided to investigate.
 For a moment he considered waking Molly, but decided against it.

 The wind had picked up during the night and the chill in air sent a shiver through his body.
 Cory glanced at the sky and the thick gathering of clouds.
 The rain was almost upon them.

 Surprised by their sudden appearance, Cory stared at the three young men before him.
-Every detail, down to the clothes they were wearing, even the colour of their eyes, stood out as clear as day.
+Every detail, down to the clothes they wore, even the colour of their eyes, stood out as clear as day.
 But it was the soft orange glow like a translucent fire dancing around their bodies that fascinated him the most.

 Cory stood frozen as the tallest of the men stepped forward before he was stopped.

 The man named Seth paused and turned his head towards the one who spoke.
 Cory studied the men and noticed they were no older than he was.
 The one called Seth and the one who spoke looked like they were brothers.
 They both had blond hair worn short in similar styles.
 The third stood further back within the trees.
 Shortest of the three, his features looked softer – less menacing – and he may have been the younger brother.
 His dark hair he wore longer than the others, which fell in a shaggy mess around his face.
 His body was also thinner and less bulky than the other two.

 There was no mistaking their intentions; they were up to no good.

 Seth turned back to face Cory and then stepped forward.

 “It’s not for us to decide,” the shaggy haired man said.

 “Shut up, Neve,” Seth replied harshly.